-Gastrointestinal diseases decreased significantly during 2020 among all age groups.
-Prominent differences compared to the expected morbidity detected among children of 0-4 years old: 53.35% (CI%95 -46.95 to -59.74); and 4-15 years old: 58.15% (CI%95 -51.00 to -65.29).
-The trend turned limited as age increased: -39.79% among young adults to -26.32% among 80+ years old.
-The effect of restrictions, as well as the first and the second lockdowns found negative and significant for most age groups except of two cases: (1) the first and the second lockdown didn't have any significant effect among 80+ years old.
-(2) The second lockdown didn't show significance for ages 4-15.
-An interesting trend observed for the time followed the first and the second lockdowns among all age groups: while the first had a positive significant effect for all, the second presented negative and significant effect.
+Gastrointestinal diseases significantly decreased during 2020 among all age groups.
+Compared to the expected morbidity, prominent differences were detected among children 0-4 years old: 53.35% (CI%95 -46.95 to -59.74) and 4-15 years old: 58.15% (CI%95 -51.00 to -65.29).
+This trend continued with increased age but was less pronounced: -39.79% among young adults to -26.32% among 80+ years old.
+The effect of restrictions, the first and the second lockdowns, was negative and significant for most age groups.
+The exceptions were: (1) the first and the second lockdown didn't have any significant effect among 80+ years old, and (2) The second lockdown was not significant for ages 4-15.
+There was an interesting trend in the time following the first and the second lockdowns among all age groups: while the first lockdown had a significant positive effect for all, the effect of the second lockdown was negative.

 Urinary infections

-urinary infections diagnosis was significantly lower in all age groups during the pandemic year, and ranged from reduction of 9.87% among elderly (CI%95 -5.38 to -14.37) to 39.30% among children of 4-15 years old (CI%95 -32.05 to -46.54).
-Nevertheless, the individual effect of each NPI seemed to be negligible.
-The restrictions period presented a negative and significant effect only for children from both age groups, and the first lockdown had a significant but negligible positive effect on the elderly.
-A significant but negligible positive effect was also associated to the time that followed the lockdown for all age groups.
-The effect of the second lockdown found negative and significant for 0-4, 35-59 and 80+ years old, and the time passed since the second lockdown had a negative and significant effect among all age groups.
+Urinary infections diagnosis was significantly lower in all age groups during the pandemic year and ranged from a reduction of 9.87% among the elderly (CI%95 -5.38 to -14.37) to 39.30% among children of 4-15 years old (CI%95 -32.05 to -46.54).
+However, the individual effect of each NPI seems negligible.
+The restrictions period presented a significant negative effect only for children, and the first lockdown had a significant but negligible positive effect on the elderly.
+A significant negligible positive effect was also associated with the time following the lockdown in all age groups.
+The effect of the second lockdown was negative and significant for 0-4, 35-59, and 80+ year-olds, and the time passed since the second lockdown had a significant negative effect among all age groups.

 Ear infections

-In contrast to the diagnosis based on our model, the observed number of ear infections diagnosed during the pandemic was significantly lower: ranged from -54.37% (CI%95: -46.87 to – 61.72) among youngest children to -10.69% (CI%95: -5.58 to – 15.80) for adults aged 60-79.
-The restrictions period showed a negative and significant effect among all age groups, most prominent among the children.
-This group was also negatively affected by the first lockdown, in contrast to the elderly that were positively affect by it.
-The time followed the first lockdown had a positive and significant effect among all age groups, effecting mostly the children aged 4-15 years old.
-The effect contributed by the second lockdown was negative and significantly associated only to both edges of aged: 0-15 year's old children, and the elderly.
-During the following period, a negative and significant effect existed among all age groups, again most prominent among children aged 4-15 years old.
+In contrast to the diagnosis based on our model, the observed number of ear infections diagnosed during the pandemic was significantly lower: ranging from -54.37% (CI%95: -46.87 to – 61.72) among the youngest children to -10.69% (CI%95: -5.58 to – 15.80) in adults aged 60-79.
+The restrictions period showed a significant negative effect among all age groups and was most prominent among children.
+This group was also negatively affected by the first lockdown, in contrast to the elderly that were positively affected.
+The time following the first lockdown had a significant positive effect in all age groups, primarily affecting children aged 4-15 years old.
+The effect contributed by the second lockdown was negative and significantly associated only with the youngest and oldest aged groups: 0-15 year-old children and the elderly.
+During the period following lockdowns, a significant negative effect was found among all age groups, again the most prominent among children aged 4-15 years old.

 Eye infections

-Eye infections showed a significant decrease during the pandemic, in all age groups: from -58.50% (CI%95: -50.25 to -65.77) among children of 0-4 years old, to -20.43% (CI%95: -14.53 to -20.06).
-Restrictions had a negative and significant effect for all age groups except of adults aged 60+.
-The first lockdown seemed to significantly affect only the youngest children, while the second one affected them and children aged 4-15 years old.
-The time that followed the first lockdown had a significant and positive effect among adults aged 60+, while the time that followed the second lockdown was negatively associated to all age groups except of the youngest children.
+Eye infections showed a significant decrease during the pandemic in all age groups: from -58.50% (CI%95: -50.25 to -65.77) among children 0-4 year-olds to -20.43% (CI%95: -14.53 to -20.06).
+Restrictions had a significant negative effect in all age groups, except in adults aged 60+.
+The first lockdown significantly affected only the youngest children, while the second one also children aged 4-15 years old.
+The time after the first lockdown had a significant positive effect among adults aged 60+, while the time following the second lockdown was negatively associated in all age groups except for the youngest children.

 Skin infections